Don’t Be Tricked Into Allowing Big Tech to Weaponize ‘Misinformation’

 Haugen complained that after the election, Facebook returned to its prior content default settings to resume platform growth.
 She testified that Facebook betrayed its commitments to keep elections safe when it dissolved her civic integrity unit after the 2020 election.

-Sen. Amy Klobuchar, D-Minn., advocated for her legislation to hold digital platforms accountable for health misinformation posted online.
+Sen. Amy Klobuchar (D-MN) advocated for her legislation to hold digital platforms accountable for health misinformation posted online.
 Haugen lamented that Facebook does not have the capability to prevent COVID-19 misinformation because it overrelies on artificial intelligence to catch such content, and AI only catches a small fraction of it.

 Americans should have visceral reactions against efforts to label and censor “misinformation.”
 COVID-19 and the 2020 election have shown that such labels are often proven wrong and that “misinformation” is a euphemism for content the left does not like or want shared.

-Note: Editor’s Note: This piece originally appeared on The Daily Signal.